 Bacteria can spread from your appendix, if ruptured, to your bloodstream leading to a serious condition called sepsis.
 Sepsis causes severe inflammation in your body and can have severe complications like acute kidney failure.

 Appendectomy is almost always done as a laparoscopic procedure.
 During a laparoscopic appendectomy, small abdominal incisions are made to insert special surgical tools with a video camera inside your abdomen to remove your appendix.

 Laparoscopy allows for faster recovery with less pain and scarring.
 It is a better option for obese and older people.
 However, the procedure isn’t appropriate for everyone.
 If you have a ruptured appendix, this means that the infection has spread beyond the appendix, and you will need an open appendectomy.

 You will have some constipation after the procedure (for a short period).
 This will improve with time and can be reduced if you eat enough fibers and drink plenty of fluids.
 Your doctor will advise you about how to care for your wound and what activities you should avoid.

 You may have some pain or bruising for the first few days after the procedure.
 This usually improves with time and can be decreased if you take painkillers (Consult your doctor about the best available option).

 Laparoscopic surgery has a faster recovery and is associated with minimal pain and scarring.
 You will be able to go home within 24 hours.
-However, if your appendix has ruptured, then you have an infection that is spread throughout your abdomen and your surgeon will need to do an open appendectomy to clean the abdominal cavity.
-With open or complicated surgery, it may take up to a week before you are able to go home.
+However, if your appendix has ruptured, then you have an infection that is spread throughout your abdomen, and your surgeon will need to do an open appendectomy to clean the abdominal cavity.
+With open or complicated surgery, it may take up to a week before you can go home.

 Get immediate medical advice if you have any of these symptoms: